Florents-Tselai/vasco/README.md

 ## Usage

-Let's start by populating Postgres with some stock price data for the S&P500.
+Let's start by populating Postgres with some stock price data for the S&P 500.

 ```shell
 psql -f demo/stocks.sql postgres
 ```

-There's now available a `v_sample` view that contains daily closing prices for FAANG and a few other tickers.
+A `v_sample` view that contains daily closing prices for FAANG and a few other tickers is now available.
-We want to explore which of these stock prices are correlated and how strong is that correlation.
+We want to explore which of these stock prices are correlated and how strong that correlation is.

 ### Correlation Pairs

-The **Maximal Information Coefficient (MIC)** measures how strong is the association between to pairs of variables (columns).
+The **Maximal Information Coefficient (MIC)** measures how strong is the association between a pair of variables (columns).
 For our example, we can compute this by using the `mic(x,y)` aggregate function for each pair of stocks we're interested in.

-Let's pick some arbitrary pairs and compute the MIC for them
+Let's pick some arbitrary pairs and compute the MIC for them.

 ```sql
 select mic(aapl, nflx)  as aapl_nfxl,